 In addition to the Columbus State University Graduate School Admissions requirements, all interested applicants must submit the following materials to be considered for admission for all tracks in the Natural Sciences program:

-- Baccalaureate degree from an accredited college or university, demonstrated excellent preparation in the Chemical Sciences.
+- Baccalaureate degree from an accredited college or university and demonstrated excellent preparation in the Chemical Sciences.